NGMunia/Campus-LAN-with-WLC/README.md

 # Multicast
-This lab demonstrates Multicast routing using PIM and IGMP
+This lab demonstrates collapesed core LAN network with WLC and SDN controller